-Label Description Factory Default Note/restriction Interface Name Set Interface Name 1 VLAN of interface must exist Area ID Set Area ID in a form of IP address (4 groups of number between 0 and 255 separated by dots) N/A Router Priority Set Router Priority which can have a value between 0 to 255 1 If router priority is set to 0, it is a non- designated router (NDR).
+Note/restriction Label Description Factory Default Interface Name Set Interface Name VLAN of interface must exist Set Area ID in a form of IP address (4 Area ID N/A groups of number between 0 and 255 separated by dots) Router Priority Set Router Priority which can have a If router priority is set to 0, it is a non-1 value between 0 to 255 designated router (NDR).
 That is this interface will not be elected as Designated Router (DR) or Backup Designated Router (BDR).
-Hello Interval Set hello interval in second which can have a value between 1 to 65535.
-10 N/A Dead Interval Set dead interval in second which can have a value between 1 to 65535.
-40 N/A Auth Type Set Authentication Type for the interface which can be None , Simple , or MD5 .Note that MD5 is more secure and recommended.
-None N/A Auth Key Set Authentication Key or password for OSPF interface according to the Auth Type selected in previous option.
+Hello Interval 10 Set hello interval in second which can N/A have a value between 1 to 65535.
+40 Dead Interval Set dead interval in second which can N/A have a value between 1 to 65535.
+Auth Type Set Authentication Type for the interface None N/A which can be None, Simple, or MD5.
+Note that MD5 is more secure and recommended.
+Auth Key Set Authentication Key or password for Null The Auth Key or password can be a string of up to 8 characters.
+OSPF interface according to the Auth Type selected in previous option.
 If Auth Type = None, Auth Key is empty or Null.
-If Auth Type = Simple or MD5 , please enter a password in this field.
-Null The Auth Key or password can be a string of up to 8 characters.
-MD5 Key ID Set MD5 Key ID that can be a value between 1 to 255.
-1 N/A Metric Set Metric or cost of the OSPF interface which can have a value between 1 and 65535.
-1 N/A
+If Auth Type = Simple or MD5, please enter a password in this field.